Simple Motion [2/10]

 Simple Motion

 The clearScr procedure paints the entire screen in the given color.
+It erases everything previously painted on the screen.

 The clearScr procedure resets the